a-liljeroos/citybike-frontend/README.md

   <li>HTML / CSS</li>
   <li>Docker</li>
   <li>Google Maps</li>
-  <li>react-query, react-router-dom, react-icons, react-countup, sass</li>
+  <li><i>react-query, react-router-dom, react-icons, react-countup, sass, react-hot-toast</i></li>
   <li>jest, msw</li>
 </ul>

 <br/>
 <p>This the frontend for the Citybike API.
 A small single page application made for learning purposes.
 I designed the user interface and application logic from scratch.
 Data fetching is implemented with <a target="_blank" href="https://react-query-v3.tanstack.com/" >react-query</a> which provides loading and error states.</p>

-<p> From the navigation bar the user can choose two paths: stations and journeys. </p>
+<p> From the navigation bar the user can choose two paths: stations and journeys.
+Both routes use a stateContextProvider of its own.
+Options set by the user are stored in the browsers local storage.</p>

 <h2>⛽ Stations</h2>